cuba-platform/website-content/Learning Materials/Quick Start/Captions/Captions EN.md

 First, we will create screens to work with speakers.
 Since this entity is pretty simple, we can accept the default parameters for the screen creation.

-As you can see, each screen consists of two parts: a controller, written in java, which is responsible for internal screen logic and events handling and an XML layout that defines the screen appearance.
+As you can see, each screen consists of two parts: XML layout that defines the screen appearance with the preview feature, and a controller, written in java, which is responsible for internal screen logic and events handling.

-Please note “DATA” section in the XML - it defines how the data is fetched from the database.

-You can easily navigate between screens and linked entities with CUBA Studio.
+Let’s take a look at the structure of the screen’s layout: there are two main blocks.
+The first one defines the way we are working with data and the second block defines the  layout  that specifies the positions of the components on the screen.

 Now let’s create a browser and an editor for sessions.
 Here we need to stop for a while and explain some bits of CUBA.

-Let’s talk about “Browse view” and “Edit view” fields.
-In CUBA Platform, Entity View specifies which fields will be fetched from the database.
+In the CUBA Platform, Entity View specifies which fields will be fetched from the database.
+You can define views in a separate file to use them in the different modules of your application, or create inline views while creating the screens.

-For the session entity, we will not expose its end date for editing, but leave it for viewing.
-Let’s get started.

-We will create a separate view for the “Session” entity to include a speaker reference for browser screen.

-While creating a view for a session editing, we will deliberately exclude the end date end from the view, so the screen generator will not create a widget for it.

-As you can see, there is no “End Date” field in the editor screen.
-Let’s update “description” field to use a multi-line editor.

-And we are able to see the session’s end date in the browser screen.
+So, let’s create an inline view.
+Just select the necessary data.

+You can see that the corresponding fields are added to the screens.

+In addition, set the default duration value for the new session to one hour.
+To do this, go to the editor screen and subscribe to the event InitEntity and set this value in the code.

+Now, we need to generate scripts to create the database.

+## Database Creation

+To generate scripts for the database creation, you need to select the CUBA - Generate Database Scripts menu.

+To apply those scripts and create the database, just click Create database.
+Aside from application tables, CUBA creates system tables where we store information about users, roles, tasks, and others.

+## Running the Application in Development Mode

 Now we can run the application in development mode from the IDE.

-## DB Creation Script Generation

-By default, CUBA Studio uses HSQL database during the development stage.

-To generate scripts for the database creation, you need to select CUBA - Generate Database Scripts menu.

-To apply those scripts and create the database, just select CUBA - Create Database menu.
-Tables will be created for you.
-Apart from application tables, CUBA creates system tables where we store information about users, roles, tasks, etc.

-## First Application Run

 Just press “Run” in the IDE to start the application.
+You can see the application log in the studio’s “Run” window.
 After some time you can access the application using the browser.
-Let’s open the URL and log into the application using “admin” username.
+Let’s open the URL and log in to the application using  the username “admin”.
 The password is “admin” by default.

-Let’s add some test data to the application: first, a couple of speakers, then two sessions scheduled for the rest of the week.
+Let’s add some test data to the application: first, let’s add a couple of speakers.

 As you can see, email validation works as expected.

-Now let’s add a couple of sessions for today and tomorrow.
+Now let’s add sessions for today and tomorrow.
+You can see that the endDate is calculated automatically.

-Generated screens are good for basic operations, but in the real world UI is usually more complex.
-Let’s add a calendar view to browse visits in addition to grid view.
+Generated screens are good for basic operations, but in the real world, the UI is usually more complex.
+Let’s add a calendar view to browse visits in addition to the grid view.

-## Customizing Interface
+## Customizing the User Interface

-For the browser screen, we’ll add tab control, put a calendar on it and provide a functionality to edit and reschedule sessions using this calendar.
+For the browser screen, we’ll add tab control, put a calendar on it and provide functionality to edit and reschedule sessions using this calendar.

-Let’s add tab control and two tab pages to the sessions browser screen.
+Let’s wrap the sessions table into tab sheet in the sessions browser screen.
+Add one more tab page and put a calendar control on it.

-It is recommended to assign an id for each control, so we can reference to it.
+Expand the TabSheet element to the whole screen.
+Studio asks for an id.
+In CUBA, we need IDs to reference a screen element in the code.

-Now let’s set a caption for each tab.
+Also, let’s set id-s and captions for each tab.

-Let’s drag the sessions table control to the second tab and expand tab control to the whole screen by setting “Expand” property in the parent component.

-The next step - put a calendar control on the first tab, assign an id and expand it.
+Update the calendar - assign a data container and expand it.

+Finally, expand the Session Table.

 In CUBA, UI components are bound to entities and their properties.

-We will bind the calendar to the data collection fetched in the screen and bind:
+We will bind the calendar to the data collection fetched in the screen.
+Use the search field to find properties and bind:

 * startDateProperty to a session’s start Date
 * endDateProperty to a session’s end Date
 * captionProperty to a session’s topic
 * And descriptionProperty to a session’s description

+Let’s make the calendar to show only working hours.

-In addition to the visual designer you can use the XML markup editor.
-Let’s make the calendar to show only working hours and add navigation buttons.
+In addition to the visual designer, you can use the XML markup editor.
+Let’s add navigation buttons.

-We can reopen the form to see the changes - CUBA framework supports hot reload for screens.
+We can reopen the form to see the changes - the CUBA framework supports hot reload for screens.
 Now we can see sessions displayed on the calendar.

+## Using Screen API

-Now let’s invoke session editor screen when we click on an event in the calendar.
+Now let’s invoke the session editor screen when we click on an event in the calendar.

-## Using API

 When we interact with the UI, events are generated.
 We can subscribe to those events to handle them.
 Let’s handle a click on a calendar’s entry.

-We need to invoke editor screen.
-For screen manipulations, CUBA provides a screen builder API that we will use.
-Let’s add ScreenBuilder class to the screen controller.
+We need to invoke the editor screen to change the session’s properties.
+Let’s use the EditorScreenFacet.
+It is a non-visual component that provides an ability to pre-configure an editor screen.

-With ScreenBuilders API, invoking a screen becomes a chain of method calls.
+Put it under the window element in the Component Hierarchy window.
+And set the properties:

+* an ID
+* We need an editor for the session class.
+Set the Entity class - session and the corresponding data container.
+* Screen class - SessionEdit.
+* Set the edit mode.
-We need editor for the session class with this as a parent screen.
-Then we want to edit the session entity received within the event object.
-The screen will be opened in the dialog mode.
+* The screen will be opened in the dialog mode.

-When the editor is closed, we need to reload all data to the browser screen.

-After that we should show the editor that we have just built.
+Go back to the event handler.
+Inject the EditorScreenFacet.
+Pass the session entity received within the event object for editing.
+After that, we should show the editor.

 Let’s reopen the screen and invoke the editor.

-As you can see, we need to refine session editor dialog to make it look better by adjusting its width and height.
+As you can see, we need to refine the session editor dialog to make it look better by adjusting its width and height.
+The simplest way to do this is set “auto” for both width and height.

 Let’s reopen the screen again and see the changes.
 Now it is time to add some business logic to our application.

-## Business Logic
+## Adding Business Logic

-In this section we will use CUBA Studio to create a service that implements business logic and use this service in a screen.
-It will be a service for session rescheduling that will check that one speaker doesn’t have two sessions at the same time.
+In this section, we will use CUBA Studio to create a service that implements business logic and use this service in a screen controller.
+It will be a service for session rescheduling that will ensure that one speaker doesn’t have more than two sessions in one day.

 Right-click on the service node in the CUBA project tree and create a SessionService interface and SessionServiceBean implementation.
 Create a method in the interface and implement it in the ServiceBean.

 The method will accept a session and a new session date and time.
-If we are able to reschedule the session, we save it with new start date and time and if not - just return false as the service execution result.
+The service will return the updated Session instance.

+First, calculate the start and end time of the day where the session is planned.

-We will use CUBA API for data access - DataManager class.
-Let’s add it into the service first and then use it in the method.
+We will use CUBA API for data access - the DataManager class.

 With DataManager we create a JPQL query to check if there are any sessions scheduled for the speaker in a defined time span and add parameter values to it.

-Then we check the query result and, depending on it, we update the session with a new start date or just exit from the method with a corresponding result.
+Then we check the query result and, depending on the result, we update the session with a new start date or just return the original session instance.

-## Using Service
+## Using Service in Screens

 The service is ready, now let’s add it to the session browser screen.
 It will be invoked for the drag-and-drop event in the calendar.

-In the method that is subscribed to the drag-and-drop event we add some code to extract the session entity from the calendar event and then invoke the service to reschedule this session.
+In the method that is subscribed to the drag-and-drop event, we add some code to extract the session entity from the calendar event and pass it to the service to reschedule this session.
+After that, we just update this item in the browser’s data container.

-If the session cannot be rescheduled, we show an on-screen notification using the notification API that we will add to the screen.

 To have the new service redeployed, we need to restart the application.

-After restarting we can open sessions calendar - and voila!
+After restarting we can open the sessions calendar - and voila!
 We have drag-and-drop rescheduling functionality for the calendar!
-Let’s see it if works.
-We can add an extra session and try to reschedule it.
+Let’s see how it works.
+Just add a couple of extra sessions and try to reschedule one of the sessions to the day that is already full.

-## Brand
+## Branding

 In this section we will customize standard captions in the application, adding some branding.

-In CUBA, you can update resource files and override standard text.
-Let’s update text according to the application business domain - conference planning.
+In CUBA, you can update resource files and override the standard text.
+Let’s update the text according to the application business domain - conference planning.

-With CUBA’s hot deploy feature, all we need is to log in to the application again to see the changes.
+With CUBA’s hot deploy feature, all we need to do is to log in to the application again to see the changes.

-## Market place
+## Marketplace

 The framework comes with a marketplace that contains plenty of components, so you can easily add useful features like charts or maps support to the existing application.

 You can install those components right from the studio using the “Marketplace” menu.

+Let’s add the Helium add-on.
+It’s a new visual theme that you can use instead of the standard themes.
+Just click install and apply the changes.

+Now we need to stop the application and apply the init scripts of the add-on.

+Run the application and go to the settings screen.
+You can find the added theme in the drop-down list.
+Select it and apply.
+Log in to the application again - theme is already applied.
+We can also open the theme settings screen and change settings with preview.

 ## Conclusion

-CUBA framework provides a lot of useful APIs to help you with creating a business applications quickly.
+The CUBA framework provides a lot of useful APIs to help you create business applications quickly.
 This quickstart shows only the basics of the CUBA framework and CUBA Studio.

 You can find more examples and tutorials on our website: cuba-platform.com.

 Thank you for watching!

 # Application.
 Captions

 Quick start

-A full stack Java framework for business applications development Powered by
+A full stack Java framework for business applications development

+Powered by

 Data model and database creation

 User interface development

 Business logic implementation
-Project creation
-Data model creation
-Creating calculated Attribute
-Database creation
-Generating CRUD Screens
-Running the application in development mode Customizing the user interface
-Using Screen API
-Adding Business Logic
-Adding Branding
-Marketplace
-Conclusion

 Thank you for watching